NPR’s Ombudsman Asks For Guidelines How to Describe Women Politicians

 Schumacher-Matos seemed concerned with the argument that “outlawing” all physical descriptions “is to ignore reality.”
 We’ve heard that strawman(-woman) argument before—as if political coverage that isn’t framed by the subject’s gender is akin to telling the media not to report when the emperor isn’t wearing any clothes.
 The point isn’t whether there will be any mention of appearance ever—we’re pretty sure that will always exist—but that it is not a scrutiny given only to women—or even differently to women.
 That such scrutiny may happen to a handful of high-profile male politicians—one of whom happens to be the president a unique role in American politics—should not necessarily give all media free range to assume that the men are now being objectified in the same capacity as women.

 But this article was not just about the boundaries of appearance-coverage but also about the adjectives used to describe women politicians.
 Schumacher-Matos closes his piece by asking what rules media should use in describing women leaders.
 We’ve suggested the Rule of Reversibility: Don’t ask questions of women leaders that wouldn’t be asked of men.
 Don’t use terms that only apply to women—like “girlie” or “feminine”—that wouldn’t be written about men.
-But in the larger sense, perhaps all members of the media should keep in mind the cultural biases that are constantly at play, both within reporters themselves and the subjects whom they interview.Published by Rachel Larris on 07/10/2013
+But in the larger sense, perhaps all members of the media should keep in mind the cultural biases that are constantly at play, both within reporters themselves and the subjects whom they interview.Published by Kate McCarthy on 07/10/2013